Quinos2003/DormCare/README.md

 # DormCare

-DormCare is an innovative mobile application designed to enhance the experience of hostel students in universities by providing essential services right to their dorm rooms.
-It simplifies daily routines and eliminates tedious tasks, making life in hostels more convenient and enjoyable.
+DormCare is an innovative mobile app designed to streamline service delivery for hostel students.
+It provides on-demand access to a range of services including room cleaning, carpentry, electrician, pest control, AC servicing, and laundry.
+With DormCare, students can conveniently request assistance right at their doorstep.

-## Features
+## Key Features

-DormCare offers the following services tailored to the needs of students in a university dorm:

-- **Room Cleaning**: Get professional room cleaning services to maintain a clean and tidy living space.
+- **Room Cleaning:** Easily schedule and request professional cleaning services for your dorm room.
-- **Carpentering**: Access skilled carpenters to assist with furniture repairs or assembly.
+- **Carpentry:** Get skilled carpenters to assist with furniture repairs or customization.
-- **Electrician**: Hire experienced electricians for electrical repairs, installations, or troubleshooting.
-- **Plumber**: Find reliable plumbers to fix plumbing issues like leaks, clogged drains, or faulty fixtures.
+- **Electrician:** Quick and reliable electrical repair and installation services.
+- **Pest Control:** Ensure a pest-free environment with effective pest control measures.
-- **AC Servicing**: Ensure optimal performance of air conditioning units with regular servicing and maintenance.
+- **AC Servicing:** Keep your AC units in optimal condition with regular servicing and maintenance.
+- **Laundry:** Convenient laundry services to take care of your laundry needs.

+## Why DormCare?

+- **Convenience:** DormCare brings services to your door, eliminating the need for time-consuming searches and scheduling conflicts.
+- **Trusted Service Providers:** Connect with reliable and vetted professionals for top-quality service.
+- **Affordable Pricing:** DormCare maintains an affordable pricing model to fit students' budgets.
+- **User-Friendly Experience:** The app offers a seamless booking experience, making it easy to request and manage services.

-## Additional Features
+## Tech Stack

-In addition to the specific services mentioned above, DormCare offers the following features:

-- **Convenient Booking**: Users can easily locate and book their desired services through the app, ensuring a seamless and hassle-free experience.
-- **Feedback and Ratings**: After service completion, users can provide feedback and ratings, helping other students make informed decisions when choosing service providers.
-- **Secure Payments**: DormCare offers a secure payment option, allowing students to easily and safely complete transactions within the app.
-Students can pay for the services availed as well as provide tips to the service providers if desired.
-- **Affordable Pricing**: We strive to keep the prices as low as possible, ensuring that students can access quality services without breaking the bank.
+- **Frontend Development:**
+  - Programming Language: Kotlin
+  - Framework: Android Jetpack (including Jetpack Compose for UI)

+- **Backend Development:**
+  - Programming Language: Kotlin
+  - Framework: Kotlin Ktor or Spring Boot (with Kotlin support)

+- **Database:**
+  - SQLite or Room Database (built-in Android libraries)

+- **API Development:**
+  - RESTful API design and development

+- **Authentication and Authorization:**
+  - JWT (JSON Web Tokens)
+  - OAuth

+- **Hosting:**
+  - Firebase Cloud Platform
+  - AWS Mobile Hub

+- **Version Control:**
+  - Git, GitHub, GitLab, or Bitbucket

+- **Deployment:**
+  - Google Play Store or other Android app distribution platforms

 ## Getting Started

-To get started with DormCare, follow these simple steps:
+To get started with DormCare, follow these steps:

-1. Download and install the DormCare app from the Google Play Store or Apple App Store.
+1. Download and install the DormCare app from the App Store or Google Play.
-2. Sign up for an account using your university student credentials.
+2. Sign up for an account using your university email.
-3. Explore the available services and select the ones you need.
+3. Browse the available services and select the one you need.
-4. Book the desired services and schedule a convenient time.
+4. Schedule the service at your preferred date and time.
-5. Upon service completion, provide feedback and ratings to help improve the overall user experience.
-6. Pay securely within the app using the available payment options.
+5. Sit back and relax as the trusted service provider takes care of your needs.

 ## Contributing

-We welcome contributions to improve DormCare and make it even more beneficial for hostel students.
-If you would like to contribute, please follow these guidelines:
+We welcome contributions to enhance the DormCare app.
+To contribute, follow these steps:

-1. Fork the repository and create a new branch.
+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
-2. Make your changes and ensure that the code is clean and well-documented.
+3. Make your changes and ensure they are properly tested.
-3. Test your changes thoroughly.
-4. Submit a pull request, clearly describing the changes you have made.

-## Feedback and Support

-We value your feedback and strive to continuously improve DormCare.
-If you have any suggestions, issues, or need assistance, please reach out to our support team at support@dormcare.com.
+4. Commit your changes and push them to your forked repository.
+5. Open a pull request, and our team will review it.

 ## License

 DormCare is released under the [MIT License](https://opensource.org/licenses/MIT).
-Please review the license file for more information.